Fraud and Forgery in the notary business

 (4) Refusal to be thumbprinted?
 You must be up to something if you don’t want your thumbprint recorded.
 Maybe you have a fake identification card, right?
 You can fake an ID, but you can not fake a thumbprint.

 (5) Signature forgery.
 If someone forged a signature on a document, they will have to have a fake ID and forge the same signature on the ID and in your journal.
 It would be a tough crime to pull off.
 I think that nobody in their right mind would attempt this.
 Normally, people try to do crimes of fraud in private, and wouldn’t be willing to let other parties see what they are doing, no matter what!

 (6) Notarizing out of state?
 If you don’t have a commission in a particular state, you can not notarize there, with a few exceptions.
 Military notaries have special rules.
 A Virginia notary public may notarize out of the state of Virginia, but only for documents that are to be recorded within the state of Virginia.
 In any case, from time to time we will hear rumors that a notary public is operating illegally in a bordering state where they are not commissioned, and people want us to enforce the rule.
-I tell them to report the individual to the state notary division that is applicable.
+I tell them to report the individual to the state notary division where the Notary in question is commissioned.

 (7) Charging more than the state maximum notary fees is illegal, and charging more travel fee than your state allows (roughly eight states have restrictions for travel fees) can get you in trouble too.

 (8) Filling out an Acknowledgment or Jurat form when you never saw the signer and never had the signer sign your journal is a really serious act of notarial misconduct.
 You can lose your commission and get fined or jailed for this.

 Penalties for notary misconduct, fraud and failure of duty